browserengineering/book/book/accessibility.md

 but need the items under the mouse to be read to them by a screen-reader.

-Implementing this feature will require each accessibility node to know about its geometry on the page.
-The user could then instruct the screen-reader to determine which object is under the mouse (this is called [hit testing][hit-test]) and read it aloud.
+Let's try that.
+Implementing this particular feature requires each accessibility node to know about its geometry on the page.
+The user could then instruct the screen-reader to determine which object is under the mouse (via [hit testing][hit-test]) and read it aloud.

 [hit-test]: https://chromium.googlesource.com/chromium/src/+/HEAD/docs/accessibility/browser/how_a11y_works_3.md#Hit-testing

-Getting access to the geometry is tricky, because the accessibility tree is generated from the element tree, while the geometry is accessible in the layout tree.
-Let's add a `layout_object` pointer to each `Element` object:[^if-has]
+Getting access to the geometry is tricky, because the accessibility tree is generated from the HTML tree, while the geometry is accessible in the layout tree.
+Let's add a `layout_object` pointer to each `Element` object to help with that:[^if-has]

 [^if-has]: If it has a layout object, that is.
 Some `Element`s might
     not, and their `layout_object` pointers will stay `None`.